-What to do with an old or beyond repair coffee maker
+What to do with an old or beyond-repair coffee maker

 Goodwill stores are not only meant for thrifted items like shoes and clothes.
 Some Goodwill stores do accept non-working or old electrical appliances to recycle at a later date.
 So ring those stores near you and find out if they take appliances for recycling.

-Take it back to the store where you bought it
+Take it back to the store where you bought it.

 Note!
 If you bought your coffee machine online, it might not be possible to bring it back because of the lengthy process you might have to go through.

-Take it back to the manufacturer
+Take it back to the manufacturer.

-A fraction of manufacturers allow their customers to bring back old appliances for recycling.
+A fraction of manufacturers allows their customers to bring back old appliances for recycling.
 Before you mail back your coffee machine, make sure to call the manufacturer in advance and confirm whether it is possible to take your coffee machine for recycling.